-All of the mobile home movie mayhem demonstrated the impracticality of trying to transport the newer 40-50 foot rigs with the family car.
-Mobile home buyers now purchased their house on wheels and had it towed by truck.
-It was made stationary, often at one of the many mobile home parks around the nation.
+Lucy and Desi's ordeal on wheels demonstrated the impracticality of trying to transport the newer 40-50 foot rigs with the family car.
+Americans now purchased a mobile abode and had it towed by truck.
+It was made stationary, often at one of the many trailer parks around the nation.

 Above, we see a circa-1961 advertisement for the Mobel Americana park, in St. Petersburg, Florida.
 In the mid-20th century, the trailer park was often promoted as a vacation or retirement haven.
 Several luxurious amenities, such as tennis courts and swimming pools, could be included.
 Monthly lot rents ran between $20 and $50 per month.